linux-of-user/plexichat/docs/GETTING_STARTED.md

 ## 🔧 Configuration

-NetLink works out of the box with sensible defaults, but you can customize it:
+PlexiChat works out of the box with sensible defaults, but you can customize it:

 ### Environment Variables
-Create a `.env` file in the NetLink directory:
+Create a `.env` file in the PlexiChat directory:

 ```bash
 # Server Configuration